-Jude P Benny is the Managing Partner of Joseph Tan Jude Benny LLP (JTJB).
-He commenced practice in 1983, after completing his legal education at Oueen Mary College, University of London, and being admitted as a Barrister at Middle Temple.
+Jude P. Benny is a Senior Partner at Joseph Tan Jude Benny LLP (JTJB).
+He commenced practice in 1983, after completing his legal education at Queen Mary College, University of London, and being admitted as a Barrister at Middle Temple.
 In 1988, he set up the firm of JTJB.
 Jude has an extensive maritime practice, in both the wet and dry side, including ship financing and sale and purchase.
-He is also an accredited arbitrator in multiple jurisdictions, and is also the Editor of Halsbury's Laws of Singapore, Shipping Volumes.
-Jude also sits on the Board of the Maritime and Port Authority of Singapore.
+In addition, he is an accredited arbitrator with the Singapore International Arbitration Contre (SIAC), Singapore Chamber of Maritime Arbitration (SCMA), Singapore Trade Development Board (Timber), Korean Commercial Arbitration Board (KCAB), Badan Arbitrase Nasional Indonesia (BANI), Kuala Lumpur Regional Centre for Arbitration (KLRCA).
+He is the Editor of Halsbury's Laws of Singapore, Shipping Volumes and also sits on the Board of the Maritime and Port Authority of Singapore.